Rivers-Project-2018/Group-Project/README.md

  ![Don-Quadrant_Graph](https://github.com/Rivers-Project-2018/Group-Project/blob/master/Don-Quadrant_Graph.png)

-### ii) Aire (quandrant plots, mitigation plan) Mary
+### ii) River Aire, Leeds

-One of the floods we looked at was the Boxing Day flood of the River Aire in Leeds in 2015.
+One of the floods we looked at was the Boxing Day flood of the River Aire in Leeds in 2015, using data taken from the monitoring station at Armely by the Environment Agency.
 Taking a threshold height of 3.9m above which flooding occured, we were able to produce the following quadrant plot using Python or R. This threshold height was estimated by Professor Bokhove by looking at photographs of the local area, along with their timestamps.

 ![airepythongraph](https://github.com/Rivers-Project-2018/Group-Project/blob/master/airepythongraph.png)